Australian

 all be seen.
 Easy swimming in shallow water brings us over coral “bombies,”

-there are guided snorkel tours led by a marine biologist at additional
+snorkel tours led by a marine biologist at additional cost.
+On your

-cost.
-On your trip out, one of the marine biologists explains the
+trip out, one of the marine biologists explains the development of

-development of this and other reef systems and gives us an introduction
+this and other reef systems and gives us an introduction to many of

 In the afternoon you return to Cairns, under sail if the winds are